OfficeDev/Office-Add-in-samples/Samples/Excel-Get-Started-With-Dev-Kit/README.md

     <img src="./assets/devkit_preview.png" width="500" alt="Screenshot shows Preview your Office add-in in Office Add-ins Development Kit"/>

-    The extension then checks that the prerequisites are met before debugging starts.
-Check the terminal for detailed information if there are issues with your environment.
-After this process, the Excel desktop application launches and opens a new workbook with the sample add-in.
+    The extension checks that the prerequisites are met before debugging starts.
+The terminal will alert you to any issues with your environment.
+After this process, the Excel desktop application launches and opens a new workbook with the sample add-in sideloaded.
+The add-in automatically opens as well.

 1. **Stop Previewing Your Office Add-in**